m-click/mcpdf/README.md

     java -jar mcpdf.jar FORM.pdf fill_form - output - flatten < DATA.xfdf > RESULT.pdf

+### Add a stamp or background to a PDF file.

+Use `draft.pdf` as a background for `initial.pdf` and output to `RESULT.pdf`:

+    java -jar mcpdf.jar draft.pdf background initial.pdf output - > RESULT.pdf

+Similarly, you can use the stamp functionality to add `draft.pdf` as a stamp, or foreground, for `initial.pdf` and output into `RESULT.pdf`.
+This works just like background, except that it places `draft.pdf` in front of `initial.pdf` instead of behind it:

+    java -jar mcpdf.jar draft.pdf stamp initial.pdf output - > RESULT.pdf

 ## Advanced Topics

 ### Combine with Another Library Version